 Ubehebe/Scotty’s Castle Area

 - Ubehebe Crater: Just like Devil’s Golf Course, Ubehebe Crater is overlooked by visitors to Death Valley, who prefer to spend their time visiting the most famous places.
-The reason perhaps is the fact the the crater is located on the outskirts of Death Valley, in the northwest portion of the park, not far from Scotty’s Castle (closed until 2021), more than an hour from Furnace Creek.
+The reason perhaps is the fact the the crater is located on the outskirts of Death Valley, in the northwest portion of the park, not far from Scotty’s Castle (closed until further notice), more than an hour from Furnace Creek.
 The parking area at the end of the Ubehebe Crater Road is located just above the volcanic crater and you can see the crater from various perspectives thanks to the trails on site.

 - Racetrack Playa: In this remote area of Death Valley there is an incredible phenomenon.
 The rocks, although it is hard to perceive, move by themselves!
 To get to the Racetrack Playa you will need a 4×4, since the road is very bumpy.
 Also don’t expect to see a rock rolling, because the rocks move very slow… but you will notice the trace that it has left in time.
 If you want to know more read this particular West Coast route, where we have provided more details.